-In the instance of a marriage, civil partnership or other relationship permanent break down, at a time where the partner has limited permission to remain within the UK, official notification needs to be sent to UK Visas and Immigration.
+In the instance of a marriage, civil partnership or other relationship permanent breakdown, at a time when the partner has limited permission to remain within the UK, official notification needs to be sent to UK Visas and Immigration.

-This is only applicable during the two-year probationary period prior to authorised application of permanent residence.
+This is only applicable during the two-year probationary period prior to the authorised application for permanent residence.